XQueryInstitute/Course-Materials/error handling/README.md

 }
 ```

 This try/catch expression only handles type errors.
-If we attempt to 3 by zero, we'll get a ```[FOAR0001] division by zero``` error, which won't be caught and which will halt our program.
+If we attempt to divide 3 by zero, we'll get a ```[FOAR0001] division by zero``` error, which won't be caught and will halt our program.

 Deciding when to use try/catch expressions can be tricky.
 Obviously, try/catch expressions can be useful when you don't want your program to crash in the event of an error.
 For example, you might include a try/catch expression in your controller when writing a web application to handle unexpected errors in a graceful way rather than displaying cryptic error messages to your user.
 On the other hand, try/catch expressions can themselves become sources of "bugs," especially if you handle errors in logic which should have been fixed prior to the execution of your program.